-The museum welcome children of all ages.
-We have many interesting activities and experiences for the whole families.
+The museum welcomes children of all ages.
+We have many interesting activities and experiences for the entire family.

 All Children’s Oil Company constantly needs new crew for its Småtroll platform.
 Anyone aged between three and 10 can sign on, climb on board, take their seat in the helicopter or use the crane to lift supplies on board.

 We recommend the film about the North Sea divers.
 This animated film takes you from the platform to the sea bed, where you can experience how a dive could be in 1978.

 The screen is 3 meters high and 180 degrees.
 Come and join us in a dive!

 Catastrophe Room This attraction is currently closed

 All oil workers must receive thorough training in safety before they can get a job offshore.
 If you dare to enter the darkness in the Catastrophe Room labyrinth, you’ll learn more about what that means.